ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 {% include image.html file="upload_options.png" alt="Uploading files In Galaxy" caption="Figure 1.
 Data upload locations in Galaxy "%}

-The data upload
 There are different options for uploading data files:
-- Local files can be uploaded by drag-and-dropping to 'Drop files here' (Fig. 2a) area or selecting  'Choose local files'(Fig. 2b) and browsing to the local files
+- Local files can be uploaded by drag-and-dropping to 'Drop files here' (Fig. 2a) area or by selecting  'Choose local files'(Fig. 2b) and browsing to the local files
-- 'Paste/Fetch data' (Fig 2c) allows fetching remote files from the web by entering a URL or pasting the data itself (Fig. 3)
+- 'Paste/Fetch data' (Fig 2c) allows fetching remote files from the web by entering a URL or pasting the data itself

 {% include image.html file="upload_interface.png" alt="Upload menu" caption="Figure 2.
 Data upload options in Galaxy"%}